+2.1 Firms that do not hold an amount of CET1 equal to or greater than their applicable leverage ratio buffers will not face automatic restrictions on their distributions.

+2.2 [Deleted]

-- 2.1 Firms that do not hold an amount of Common Equity Tier 1 (CET1) equal to or greater than their applicable leverage ratio buffers will not face automatic restrictions on their distributions. - 2.2 Where a firm does not hold an amount of CET1 capital that is equal to or greater than its countercyclical leverage ratio buffer (CCLB), it must notify the PRA immediately in accordance with Leverage Ratio 5.1 and prepare a capital plan and submit it to the PRA, including the information required in Leverage Ratio 6.2.
-[Deleted] - 2.3 The global systemically important institution (G-SII) and other systemically important institutions (O-SII) buffers - parts of the additional leverage ratio buffer (ALRB) is firm specific, and scaled relative to systemic buffers.
-Where applicable to a firm, the ALRB and related reporting and disclosure requirements will be set by the PRA using its powers under section 55M of the Financial Services and Markets Act (2000), and will incorporate the ALRB Model Requirements.
-Where a firm is subject to both a G-SII buffer and an O-SII buffer on the same basis of consolidation, the higher of the two buffers shall apply for the purpose of calculating the ALRB.
+2.3 The ALRB is firm specific, and scaled relative to systemic buffers.
+Where applicable to a firm, the ALRB and related reporting and disclosure requirements will be set by the PRA using its powers under section 55M of the Financial Services and Markets Act (2000), and will incorporate the ALRB Model Requirements.8 Where a firm is subject to both a G-SII buffer and an O-SII buffer on the same basis of consolidation, the higher of the two buffers shall apply for the purpose of calculating the ALRB.